mgrowan/GoodiesBanditBlog/_posts/2014-08-22-Are-grains-really-the-devil.md

 In contrast to the low-fat diets of the past few decades, many have started to incorporate high levels of fats and oils into their diets.
 Many aficionados of high-fat diets say that it helps with satiety, energy, and strong hair and nails.
 One of the most popular fats is coconut oil.

 Fat is an essential part of a healthy diet.
 It helps the body absorb some nutrients, and is a source of energy and vitamins.
-Fat also provides essential fatty acids which the body can’t produce itself.
+Fat also provides essential fatty acids which the body canâ€™t produce itself.
 Most nutrition guidelines recommend limiting food high in saturated fat, while eating more unsaturated fats (for example, oily fish, nuts and seeds, sunflower and olive oils).

 Coconut oil is becoming extremely popular, despite being made up of more than 90 per cent saturated fats.
 The majority of the saturated fats in coconut oil are medium-chain saturated fats, which the body tends to use quickly to produce energy.
 This means that less of it accumulates in fat tissue.
 Some researchers consider that because of the structure of the saturated fat, coconut oil does less damage than other saturated fats, such as those found in animal products.
 Coconut oil is also free from cholesterol, which makes it a better choice than butter and trans fats.

-The evidence on coconut oil is still emerging, and isn’t yet convincing.
+The evidence on coconut oil is still emerging, and isnâ€™t yet convincing.
 At this stage, most nutritionists seem to recommend that that coconut oil is treated like any other saturated fat, and is used in moderation.